git-pull/website/code_explorer/django-vs-flask-2017.rst

 In addition to that, django maintains an application registry, :data:`~django:django.apps.apps`, also a singleton.
 It's populated via :func:`django:django.setup`.

 Finding and loading the settings requires an environmental variable is set.
-Django's generated manage.py will set a default one if you don't specify it.
+Django's generated manage.py will set a default one if its unspecified.

 via command-line / manage.py (development)
 """"""""""""""""""""""""""""""""""""""""""